martinhummel1/2023ss_do_mh/coursework.md

 ## Real Life Example

-Google: Google's organizational culture is known for being innovative, collaborative, and data-driven.
+Google's organizational culture is known for being innovative, collaborative, and data-driven.
 They encourage creativity and risk-taking, with an emphasis on transparency, open communication, and a "fail fast" approach.
 Employees are encouraged to pursue their passions and are given autonomy and flexibility in their work.

 ---

+Google's culture places a high value on innovation.
+The company encourages its employees to take risks and be creative in their work.
+In fact, Google's famous 20% time policy allows employees to spend 20% of their workweek on projects that are not related to their job description.
+This policy has led to some of Google's most successful products, including Gmail and Google Maps.

+---

+Collaboration is an essential part of Google's culture.
+The company encourages cross-functional teams to work together on projects and values open communication and transparency.
+Employees are encouraged to share their ideas and opinions freely, and the company provides a range of tools and platforms to facilitate collaboration.

+---

+Google is known for its rigorous data-driven approach to decision making.
+The company collects and analyzes vast amounts of data to inform its business decisions.
+This approach has led to the development of some of Google's most successful products, including AdWords and Google Analytics.

+Google has a relatively flat organizational structure, which means that employees have a high degree of autonomy and are empowered to make decisions.
+The company also places a strong emphasis on transparency and open communication, with regular town hall meetings and open-door policies.

+---

+Google is famous for its employee perks and benefits, which include free food, onsite gyms, and generous parental leave policies.
+These perks are designed to create a positive work environment and foster a sense of community among employees.

+Overall, Google's organizational culture is focused on creating an environment that fosters creativity, collaboration, and innovation.
+The company values its employees and invests in their well-being, recognizing that a happy and engaged workforce is essential for success.

+---

+## Real Life Example

-Netflix: Netflix's culture is known for being high-performance and results-oriented.
+Netflix's culture is known for being high-performance and results-oriented.
 They have a strong emphasis on accountability and freedom, with a focus on delivering results rather than micromanaging employees.
 They also prioritize diversity and inclusion and encourage employees to speak up and challenge the status quo.

 ---

-Patagonia: Patagonia's culture is based on environmental activism and sustainability.
-They prioritize ethical business practices and social responsibility, with a focus on reducing their environmental impact and promoting sustainable living.
-They also encourage their employees to take time off to explore the outdoors and support environmental causes.
+Netflix's culture is centered around achieving high performance and results.
+The company has a performance-oriented culture, with a focus on hiring and promoting top performers.
+Netflix also places a strong emphasis on continuous learning and development, with regular feedback and coaching.

+Accountability is a key value in Netflix's culture.
+The company expects its employees to take ownership of their work and to be accountable for their decisions and actions.
+Netflix also has a policy of paying its employees at the top of the market rate, but also expects top-tier performance in return.

+---

+Netflix values freedom and autonomy in its employees.
+The company has a unique approach to vacation time and work hours, with no set limits on either.
+Employees are expected to be responsible and productive, but are given the freedom to structure their work in a way that suits them best.
+Netflix also has a no-policy policy, which means that employees are expected to use their own judgment in making decisions, rather than relying on strict policies and rules.

+---

+Innovation is a key driver of Netflix's culture.
+The company encourages its employees to experiment and take risks, with a focus on finding new and better ways to do things.
+Netflix also has a data-driven approach to decision making, with a strong focus on analytics and metrics.

+Netflix places a strong emphasis on diversity and inclusion in its culture.
+The company values different perspectives and experiences, and seeks to create a culture that is inclusive and welcoming to all employees.

+---

+Overall, Netflix's organizational culture is focused on achieving high performance and results through accountability, freedom, and a culture of innovation.
+The company values its employees and seeks to create an environment that is supportive, inclusive, and empowering.

 ---